onurberberoglu10/1Password-Engineering-Career-Ladder/index.md

 - You consistently take steps to support the growth and success of both software developers and non-software developers across 1Password.

 ##### Track Record
 Your portfolio of successful and impactful work is long and diverse.
-It includes both projects you've led directly and projects led by others who depend on your direction.
+It includes both projects you’ve led directly and projects led by others who depend on your direction.

 ##### Competencies
 Software developers at this level will generally be Leading Experts in at least one competency and Expert in one or more others, including Leadership.